Bnopsys/financial-data-dashboard/README.md

     * get data on most shopped places
     * get correlation data
     * Use Numpy in analytical data file
+    * find all charges for citi card which werent gas or resturants(boba)
+    * saving trends over time
 2. Take data provided by `analytical_data.py` and start making viualizations from it.
     * Expense Distrobution pie chart
     * (the vertical scatterplot to show frequency of purchases based on category)